Barjik: Role

 Aside from his birth name Barjik was frequently called with many nicknames.
 He already achieved many victories against Muslim Armies while still a prince, thus becoming known as 'Son of the Khagan' (Xağan Oğlu) in the Islamic World, albeit negatively.
 Modern historians have accepted the fact that Barjik was still known as Son of the Khagan even after becoming Khagan thus causing a misconception and confusion for al-Tabari.
 According to historians Barjik was crowned as the khagan after the first attack on Balanjar that occurred around 711-715 when Busir was stopped being mentioned by Greeks sources.
 Dunlop, Golden and Blainkinship as well as earlier Arabic historians such as Balami and Ibn Qutaybah mentioned that Barjik was the Khagan leading the battles against the Arab armies thorughout the war.
 They also pointed that Khagan mentioned by Lewond, that the a major Arab raiding party reached Al-Bayda and fatally wounded the Khagan (Battle of Al-Bayda).
 Barjik, who is the Khagan at the time, did not die and survived the ambush.

-His other nicknames were The Enemy of God and the Accursed Khagan given by Arabs due to his notoriety.
+His other nicknames were The Enemy of Allah and the Accursed Khagan given by Arabs due to his notoriety.